-- 12. An updated risk map is included at appendix 2 which shows the residual risk level for each of the risks.
-This gives a quick view of where each risk sits in relation to the council's risk appetite, ie there should be no risks with a residual score greater than 15, unless specifically approved by cabinet. - 13.
-As mentioned above the residual risk score for B1, public sector funding, remains above the council's level for risk appetite.
+- 13. An updated risk map is included at appendix 2 which shows the residual risk level for each of the risks.
+This gives a quick view of where each risk sits in relation to the council's risk appetite, i.e. there should be no risks with a residual score greater than 15, unless specifically approved by cabinet. - 14.
+The residual risk score for B1 (public sector funding) and A8 (housing investment strategy) are above the council's level for risk appetite, and are red.
 All other residual risk scores are amber.